PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 experience was complicated and limited to surface report labels from the **Localized Labels** table directly on a report page.
-Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface localized report labels on a report page.
+Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for content creators to surface localized report labels on a report page.

 You can create the **Localized Labels** table to a PBIX project by executing the **Create Localized Labels Table** command from the